tjhart/broccoli-couchdb-versioning/README.md

 ## TODO

+* Change behavior when run in production.
+Document revisions get out of sync between environments, so force a prod update
+* Determine when a document has been deleted, and remove it from the other store
-* synchronize other documents too, not just design documents
+* Synchronize other documents too, not just design documents
-* manage synchronization better.
-It works fine for one developer now, but it will
-* break fairly frequently for a team.
+* Implement full two way synchronization and conflict management

 ## License